reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 - Minimize the risk of a release by first releasing something like a beta version to a limited group of users.
 - Test various kinds of user acceptance.

-Some of the most common use-cases where we can use feature flags are:
+Some of the most common use cases where we can use feature flags are:

 - **Progressive Delivery** - It is a practice that gives businesses the ability to decide when and how to roll out new software features.
 Feature flag management and deployment tactics like blue-green and canary deployments are built upon in this method.
 Progressive delivery, in the end, blends software development and delivery processes and enables businesses to deliver with control.
 - **Beta Testing and Qualitative Feedback** - Before deploying a feature to the full user base, feature flags are a wonderful way to test it with a beta tester group, gather user feedback, and assess performance.
 Before the product is ready for prime time, developers must seek consumer feedback on performance, usability, and functionality in this area of progressive delivery.
 We can target particular individuals or groups using the granular control provided by feature flags to collect their opinion on the experience.